It’s official: Labor chief Walsh jumps ship for hockey players’ union - NewsBreak

 The National Hockey League Players’ Association on Thursday announced that Labor Secretary Marty Walsh will become its executive director, more than a week after news of the likely move leaked .

-Walsh will be the first Cabinet secretary to exit the Biden administration, and his departure will officially launch the jockeying to succeed him atop the Labor Department that had already begun.
+Walsh will be the first Cabinet secretary to exit the Biden administration, and his departure will officially launch the jockeying to succeed him atop the Labor Department that had already begun .
+He is set to take over at the NHLPA in "mid-March," according to the union.

 “In accepting this offer I am committing to do all that I can to advocate on players’ behalf,” Walsh said in a release.
 “So I look forward to working with players and the NHLPA staff to make the NHLPA the best and most effective team we can be to advance and protect the interests of our players and their families.”

-Walsh will step in for Don Fehr, who led the NHLPA since 2010.
+Walsh will step in for Don Fehr, who has led the NHLPA since 2010.

+"I am forever grateful to President Biden not only for the faith he placed in me, but for his steady, transformative and historic leadership on behalf of working people everywhere," Walsh said in an email sent to Labor Department staff.
+"I leave the Department with a deeper understanding of why working people are the heart and soul and strength of our nation."

-Once he steps down, Deputy Secretary Julie Su will take charge of DOL on an acting basis.
+Once he steps down, Deputy Secretary Julie Su is set to take charge of DOL on an acting basis.
 Su is also a leading contender to succeed Walsh, and has the backing of a number of Senate Democrats and influential union leaders.

+In his email, Walsh praised Su as "an incredible leader" and expressed faith in her ability to lead the department when he leaves.

+"With the kind of leadership and talent assembled across the Department, I am confident there will be continuity and the work will be sustained," he wrote.

 Comments / 0